22-dhay/my-portfolio/README.md

 # 👋 Hello, I'm Dhay!

-I'm a Computer Science and Artificial Intelligence student with a passion for creating impactful projects using AI and data analytics.
+I'm a Computer Science and Artificial Intelligence specialist with a passion for creating impactful projects using AI and data analytics.
 This portfolio showcases some of my key projects in machine learning, computer vision, and data-driven decision-making.

 ---